 Here are my picks for the best business ideas you can start right now, while you’re still working full-time.

-101 Best Side Business Ideas You Can Start While Working a Full-Time Job in 2019
+101 Best Side Business Ideas to Start in 2020 (While Working a Full-Time Job)

 1. Start a Blog.

 Think blogging is no longer a viable source of income?
 Think again.
 Recent blogging statistics show that tens of thousands of bloggers (including yours truly) are creating profitable content on topics as diverse as scrapbooking, home cooking, travel, film, lifestyle, business, personal finance and more.
 And we’re growing our blogs into six-figure businesses thanks to a combination of email subscribers, affiliate marketing, blog sponsorships, and other revenue streams.
 Your first step with starting a blog is quickly getting the technical side of things handled (my free master course on blogging will show you how), and then both understanding what your audience craves and learning how to attract those readers online.